Myokymia

 Pathophysiology

-The clinical phenomenon is characterized by its classic quivering movement of the involved muscle without movement of the joint.
+The clinical phenomenon of myokymia is characterized by its classic quivering movement of the involved muscle without movement of the joint.
 Myokymia can be seen in muscles innervated by cranial or spinal nerves.
 The distribution can be either regional or generalized, depending on the etiology.
 Also, it can be seen transiently in healthy subjects after strenuous exercise.

 The exact mechanism(s) of myokymia is not well understood.
 Myokymia of the facial muscles is believed to originate from the facial nucleus or from some contribution by a supranucleus process; however, the presence of myokymia in polyradiculopathy indicates the possibility of a more distal generator.
 Most authors agree that myokymia in other parts of the body is generated by distal motor axons, either by a primarily axonal process or by segmental demyelination with secondary axonal dysfunction.
 Some have postulated that transaxonal ephaptic excitation occurs peripherally after focal nerve damage leads to formation of an artificial synapse.